tchannagiri/DSBplot/README.md

   * Outline: The outline color is intended to differentiate the reference sequence vertex from the other vertices.
 The colors are determined by the `--node_reference_outline_color` and `--node_outline_color` parameters.
   * Color: There are several ways the vertex color is determined:
     * Variation type: This mode is only for individual graphs.
 We give vertices a color depending on the type of variations present in their alignment: insertions only, deletions only, substitutions only, mixed (which is a combinations of insertions, deletions, and substitution), and none (which represents the reference sequence).
 These colors can be defined by using the `--var_type_colors` parameter.
     * Frequency ratio (continuous): This mode is only used for comparison graphs, and can be activated by setting the parameter `--node_comparison_color_type continuous`.
 In this mode, a color gradient is used for each vertex to indicate the frequency ratio of the vertex between the two experiments being compared.
-The ratio is calculated by putting the vertex's frequency in the first sample in the numerator and the vertex's frequency in the second sample in the denominator (the order is determined during preprocessing).
+The ratio is calculated by putting the vertex's frequency in the first sample in the numerator and the vertex's frequency in the second sample in the denominator (the order is determined during processing).
 The colors at the two ends of the gradient are specified by the `--node_comparison_colors` parameter, while the colors in between are smoothly interpolated based on the frequency ratio.
 The range of ratios at the two ends of the gradient is determined by the `--node_freq_ratio_range` parameter.
     * Frequency ratio (discrete): This mode is only used for comparison graphs, and can be activated by setting the parameter `--node_comparison_color_type discrete`.
 In this mode, three colors are used to indicate the frequency ratio of the vertex between the two experiments being compared.
 If the frequency ratio is less than `NODE_FREQ_RATIO_RANGE[0]`, the color `NODE_COMPARISON_COLORS[1]` is displayed (meaning higher in sample 2).
 If the frequency ratio is greater than `NODE_FREQ_RATIO_RANGE[1]`, the color `NODE_FREQ_RATIO_RANGE[1]` is displayed (meaning higher in sample 1).
 If the frequency ratio is between `NODE_FREQ_RATIO_RANGE[0]` and `NODE_FREQ_RATIO_RANGE[1]` (inclusive), the vertex is colored white.
 * Edges: All edges in the graph indicate a 1-nucleotide variation (insertion, deletion, or substitution) between the two vertices that are connected.
 The display of edges and which types of edges to show can be controlled by using the `--edge_show` and `--edge_types` parameters.
 * Legends: The legends describe the vertex size, vertex outline, vertex color, and the edges.
 These can be all drawn by using the `--legend` parameter.
 The legends will be drawn in the right margin of the figure.
 To ensure enough room, use the `--margin_top_px`, `--margin_bottom_px`, `--margin_left_px`, and `--margin_right_px` parameters.
 The different legends are laid out vertically.
 To control the spacing between them use the `--legend_spacing_px` parameter.